jibin006/30dayschallenge_Cloudnetworking_Basics_GCP/README.md

 Interconnect = Private connection to VPC (for hybrid cloud environments).
 Direct Peering = Private connection to Google public services (for API and service access).

+Day 19: Dedicated Interconnect Setup and Testing
+Overview:

+Dedicated Interconnect provides a private, high-speed connection from on-premises to a Google Cloud VPC for hybrid connectivity.
+Configuration:

+Created a Dedicated Interconnect with VLAN attachments and set up BGP routing for dynamic route exchange between on-prem and Google Cloud.
+Testing:

+Verified connectivity by accessing GCP resources from on-premises and checked link performance for reliability and low latency.